 What is TVNZ and Where is it Available

 TVNZ is New Zealand's state-owned, commercially funded broadcaster, and TVNZ+ is its main streaming platform.
-The broadcaster's own rules and commercial material make clear that TVNZ+ is a core part of how viewers access content across different devices.
+The broadcaster's own rules, current web entry point, and commercial material make clear that TVNZ+ is a core part of how viewers access content across different devices.

 For World Cup 2026, that matters more than ever.
-TVNZ has linked the tournament to a defining year for the business and to the rollout of an updated TVNZ+ platform with improved digital and pay functionality.
+TVNZ has linked the tournament to a defining year for the business and to the rollout of an updated TVNZ+ platform with improved digital and pay functionality, but the practical public route today is still TVNZ+ plus the broadcaster's free-to-air channels.

 For the country version of the topic, open the How to Watch FIFA World Cup 2026 in New Zealand guide too.